uni-parse/geg_redux_opt/ReadMe.md

     git clone "https://github.com/uni-parse/geg_redux_opt"
     cd geg_redux_opt
   - double click on `/Run_GEG_Redux_Opt.bat` and follow instructins
-  - wait (depend on your hardware it may took 10~50min)
+  - wait 10~40min based on your CPU/GPU
   - backup will be generated `/_geg_redux_opt/_backup/`
     - you can remove it at the end
     - ⚠️ but keep it if you want to test different resize configs